Published on

 }

-This meant that before broadcasting the transaction, the queue processor had to do a lookup in the database to get the transaction.
-We refactored the queue processors with a more efficient data structure and one rule: "all the data we need needed to process the queue should be in the message".
+Before broadcasting, the queue processor had to look up the transaction in the database.
+We refactored the queue processors to use a more efficient data structure, guided by one rule: all the data needed to process the queue should be in the message.

 {